sttk/fav-prop.enum-all-props/README.md

 ### <u>enumAllProps(obj) : Array</u>

-List own and inherited enumerable properties of the given object.
+Lists enumerable own and inherited property content objects of the given object.

+A property content object is a plain object having `key` and `value` properties.

 This function returns properties enumerated with "for-in", but returns an empty array if *obj* is nullish.